What is a terrarium? A tiny forest in a glass

 - glechoma (ground-ivy).

 Keep in mind that in some states it is illegal to collect moss from a forest.
-If you are not sure if you can gather moss in your country, it might be a better idea to buy it at a florist’s.
+If you are not sure if you can gather moss in your country, it might be a better idea to buy it at a flower shop.
 You might also collect it in your own yard, if you own it.

 Apart from the plants, you should also collect some decoration elements for your terrarium.
 For a closed terrarium it is best to use: